oszuidwest/zwfm-babbel/README.md

 # Babbel

-Headless REST API for generating radio news bulletins.
+Headless REST API for generating audio news bulletins.
 Combines news stories with station jingles to create ready-to-air audio files.

 ## Overview

-Babbel is a headless API-only system designed for integration with existing newsroom workflows and front-ends.
+Babbel is a headless API-only system designed for integration with newsroom workflows and front-ends.
 It provides REST endpoints for managing stations, stories, and bulletin generation.
 No built-in UI - bring your own front-end or integrate directly with your systems.

-Works with any radio automation system that can fetch audio via HTTP (mAirList, RadioDJ, PlayoutONE, StationPlaylist, etc.) and any newsroom system that can make HTTP requests.
+Works with any radio automation that can fetch audio over HTTP and any newsroom system that can connect via REST/HTTP.

 ## Features